jaeyoung0909/AI-vocabulary-book/System and Unit Test Report.md

 - User should see text area in redirected web page

 #### scenario 2.
-1. connect AI vocabulary book website; click 'log in';
+1. Connect AI vocabulary book website; click 'log in';
 2. User should see id, passward submit box
-3. type
+3. Type
 - name = "admin"
 - password = "aivoc"
 - User should see text area in redirected web page